 There were renewed attempts in 2020 to pass sports betting.
 This time, the private industry was more involved in the construction of the bill.
 It passed the Kansas House without much problem.
 However, the Senate and Governor Laura Kelley showed more opposition.

 In 2021, the Kansas Senate passed a sports betting bill.
 Once again, the governor has expressed opposition to the bill as passed.
-Only time will tell if they reconcile a get something passed before too long.
+Only time will tell if they reconcile and get something passed before too long.

 Can I bet on sports in Kansas?